masak/strangelyconsistent-blog-posts/macros-define-your-own-literals-day.markdown

 with [`Slang::Tuxic`](https://github.com/FROGGS/p6-Slang-Tuxic) &mdash; let's do something similar with these.

+*Edit: not one minute after publishing this post, I'm made aware of [`Slang::SQL`](https://github.com/tony-o/perl6-slang-sql) on Github.
+It's not quite there yet, but it's working its way toward the ideal I have in mind.
+Nice!
+Ok, so now I only have to rally the people to building `Slang::HTML`.
+哈哈*

 Signing off with this thought:

 > Any sufficiently complicated syntax highlighter for Perl 6 contains an ad hoc,